 Regarding when deliveries stop, you can also check with your logistics service provider when deliveries will stop taking place and plan accordingly.

-Considering the rise in eCommerce orders during Ramadan in Indonesia, having a great delivery experience is paramount to doing well during this period.
+Considering the rise in eCommerce orders during Ramadan in Indonesia, having a great eCommerce delivery experience is paramount to doing well during this period.
 Apart from parcels arriving at the stated time, being able to choose cash on delivery as a payment method is still an important factor for many Indonesians’ purchase decisions.

 Barring any sudden changes due to COVID-19, the majority of the challenges listed here are dealt with every year by experienced logistics service providers.
-Look out for a logistics service provider who has plenty of local experience and expertise in Indonesia and can help you facilitate cash-on-delivery payments to give your Indonesian shoppers the best Ramadan shopping experience.
+Look out for an international logistics service provider who has plenty of local experience and expertise in Indonesia and can help you facilitate cash-on-delivery payments to give your Indonesian shoppers the best Ramadan shopping experience.

 Want to learn more about Southeast Asia’s Ramadan opportunities?
 Check out our series below: